Some Strategic Planning Tips That Can Help Your Writing

 Spend the time you have to on necessary tasks, but no more: This one is important for your time management.
 There are thousands of tasky things we have to do that don’t relate to your writing.
 The rule is to spend the time you have to on these things, but keep it limited.
 Remember that your job is to write your next book and to promote your work.

 Plan for crisis situations to minimize risks: Always have a backup plan for emergencies.
 Make sure that you can get to your contact lists if your phone or email go down.
 Make sure that you backup your files.
-Your writing is precious, and there is nothing that will make a writer cry faster than to loose something you’ve been working on.
+Your writing is precious, and there is nothing that will make a writer cry faster than to lose something you’ve been working on.
 Make sure that you keep your computer and phones updated regularly.
 These patches and updates contain security fixes.
 If you don’t apply them, your device is vulnerable.

 Scan the environment and know your competition: Authors need to know what is going on in the industry and their genre.
 Read everything you can get your hands on.
 Peruse online or physical bookstores and see what is on the shelves and how books are categorized.
 Join writing groups for knowledge shares and training.